classiebit/eventmie-pro-docs/resources/docs/3.0/fullyloaded/bitpay-crypto.md

     ***

-4. Then open a new tab and visit [test.bitpay.com](https://test.bitpay.com/).
+4. Open a new tab and visit [test.bitpay.com](https://test.bitpay.com/).
-5. Login into your Test BitPay Merchant account.
+5. Login to your Test BitPay Merchant account.
-6. Switch to your website tab and go to an Event Page and Checkout with BitPay.
+6. Switch to your website tab, go to an Event Page, and checkout with BitPay.

     ***